-Consider the colour choice of the support frame, any external insulation, and/or weather barrier as these may be visible through the open joints.
+Consider the colour choice of any external insulation, and/or weather barrier as these may be visible through the open joints.
 These components may need to be concealed using appropriate black profiles, paint or tape.

 A rigid weather barrier is required for an open joint façade.